CTEC3905-2022/lecture-slides/html.md

 ## Headings

 Headings come in six levels from `<h1>` to `<h6>`, there should usually only be one `<h1></h1>` element in a document.
+Headings provide accessibility *landmarks* for assistive technologies and **should provide a navigable document structure**.
 For most circumstances, six levels is too much.

 ```html